ricardoherediaj/Detection-of-Inefficiencies-in-Solar-Plant/README.md

 * Plants: there are 2
 * Inverters: several per plant
 * Only one irradiation sensor per plant
-* Only one room temperature sensor per floor
+* Only one room temperature sensor per plant
-* Only one module temperature sensor per floor
+* Only one module temperature sensor per plant

 This conditions what we will be able to know, for example, if an inverter in a plant has lower performance than expected, but we will not know which array, panel or module may be causing it.

 ## SEED QUESTIONS

-Having understood the levers, kpis and entities, we can now ask the seed questions:
+Having understood the levers, KPIs and entities, we can now ask the seed questions:

 About irradiation:

 * Is there enough irradiation every day?
-* Is it similar on both floors?
+* Is it similar on both plants?
 * How is your hourly distribution?
 * How is it related to ambient temperature and module temperature?